What is tea?

 The tea bush

 All tea comes from one type of bush, called Camellia Sinensis.
-It can grow wherever the climate is right, but the tea we’re interested in is mainly grown in Assam, East Africa and Sri Lanka.
+It can grow wherever the climate is right, but the tea we’re interested in is mainly grown in Assam and East Africa.
 Soil, climate, and rainfall all affect the quality and flavour, as does the way it’s picked and handled.

 Tea leaves are laid out to dry and ferment, or oxidise – a natural reaction that gradually happens when picked leaves meet oxygen, turning them from green to brown and developing their flavour.
 A blast in a hot oven stops the fermentation at the right point, then the leaves are sized, graded and sold to tea companies like us!